-The directors have pleasure in submitting their annual report together with the audited consolidated financial statements for the year ended 31 December 2017.
+The directors submit herewith their annual report together with the audited consolidated financial statements for the year ended 31 December 2018.

 Principal place of business

 Medecins Sans Frontieres (HK) Limited ("the organisation") is an organisation incorporated and domiciled in Hong Kong and has its registered office and principal place of business at 22/F, Pacific Plaza, 410-418 Des Voeux Road West, Western District, Hong Kong.